data-edu/dataedu/README.md

 step.

-If you are not sure whether you have it installed, you can run this function, which will install {devtools} if you do not already have it.
+If you are not sure whether you have it installed, you can run this function, which will install the newest version of {devtools} if you do not already have it.

 ``` r
 if (!require(devtools)) {